Free 1-hour virtual workshop:

 Hello!
 I'm Monica

-I have degrees in school psychology and clinical psychology, with a concentration in neuropsychology.
-Our team at Monica Oganes & Associates, with offices in Miami and Orlando, focuses on comprehensive evaluations, including immigration evaluations that support children and families navigating complex legal processes.
+I have degrees in school psychology (Ed.S.) and clinical psychology (Ph.D.), with a concentration in neuropsychology.
+Our team at Monica Oganes & Associates, with offices in Miami and Orlando, focuses on comprehensive multilingual evaluations, including immigration evaluations that support children and families navigating complex legal processes.

 We have been conducting immigration evaluations since 2013 and have worked closely with attorneys to provide thorough, trauma-informed, and legally relevant reports, as well as expert testimony when needed.
 Our work is grounded in clinical expertise, ethical practice, and evidence-based approaches, with careful documentation and a clear understanding of the psychologist’s role within these cases.

-In addition to our clinical work, I provide training and consultation to psychologists, including school psychologists and neuropsychologists, who want to expand their practice in a thoughtful, ethical, and culturally competent way.
+In addition to our clinical work, we provide training and consultation to psychologists, neuropsychologists, and school psychologists who want to expand their practice in a thoughtful, ethical, and culturally competent way.

 More About Me

-Reserve your spot and take the first step toward understanding immigration evaluations in practice.
+Watch the Replay and take the first step toward understanding immigration evaluations in private practice.

 You will subscribe to my mailing list